 Awareness and visibility are the starting points of robust network security, and it is vital to base your security posture upon a comprehensive inventory.

 This audit should include documentation of all endpoints (IoT devices, on-premises laptops, routers, smartphones, and remote working devices).
-Combine this with a full audit of applications residing on network storage and any cloud services used by your organization.
+Combine this with a full audit of applications residing on network storage and any cloud services your organization uses.

 IT teams should check all connected device configurations like port settings, unnecessary services, and other potential vulnerabilities.
 And any devices should be available for scanning whenever they establish connections.